- About Us

 We enjoy working with Clients who share our passion for creating great buildings and places but we also understand that delivering successful projects is about more than great design.
 We recognise that great design also has to work within commercial realities and that delivering successful projects is very much a team effort.
 At RMI we work closely with our Clients to establish their requirements and aspirations at the outset.
 We translate this into a clear vision for the project, foster collaboration among the Client, Stakeholders, Design Team and Contractor and provide leadership to ensure the vision is translated into a successful project which exceeds expectations.

-Our Great Patrick Street studio is located in Belfast’s Cathedral Quarter in the former Northern Ireland Electricity headquarters building.
+Our previous Great Patrick Street studio was located in Belfast’s Cathedral Quarter in the former Northern Ireland Electricity headquarters building.
 Until the 1990’s the building was the ‘switchroom‘ for Greater Belfast, controlling the power distribution and trying to keep the lights on throughout the City during the troubles.
 In 2005 RMI Partners John Reid and Peter McGuckin led the regeneration of the building with the creation of two floors of studio space and an art gallery on the ground floor, now occupied by the Golden Thread Gallery.

-Our open studio working arrangement ensures creativity and cross-fertilisation of ideas and skills across project teams and types.
+Our open studio working arrangement at Ormeau Avenue ensures creativity and cross-fertilisation of ideas and skills across project teams and types.
 We believe in a collaborative approach to design which involves clients, design team and stakeholders.
 We also believe that better design comes through challenging assumptions, rigorous testing of ideas and critical analysis of ideas and proposals.
 We routinely carry out internal and peer review design critiques using drawings, diagrams, physical models and computer generated models to explore design alternatives.
 These are used to explore many different aspects of design proposals such as architectural form, massing, scale and materiality.

 At RMI we have a fantastic team who are passionate about design, motivated by new challenges and who share our goals of creating buildings that have a strong sense of place, are well crafted and that can inspire and enrich our lives.